News & Analysis thehindu.com

 Question areas

-• Elaborate on the functions and importance of the Integrated Disease Surveillance Programme (IDSP) and institutions like ICMR and NIV in India's public health system.
+• Explain the structure and functions of India's Integrated Disease Surveillance Programme (IDSP) in national health security.

 Question areas